LaTroy Hawkins: Toronto Blue Jays (2015)

 On August 5, Hawkins became the 13th player in MLB history to record a save against all 30 teams, closing out a 9–7 win over the Minnesota Twins, the team he started his professional career with.
 He also surpassed Darren Oliver as the oldest Blue Jay to record a save.
 He finished the game against the Orioles on September 30 that clinched the AL East division championship, pitching an inning and striking out Ryan Flaherty to end the game and give Toronto its first AL East championship since 1993.
-Hawkins made 18 regular season appearances for the Blue Jays, pitching to a 1–0 record, 2.76 ERA, and 14 strikeouts in 161/3 innings.
+Hawkins made 18 regular season appearances for the Blue Jays, pitching to a 1–0 record with a 2.76 ERA and 14 strikeouts in 161/3 innings.

 In Game 2 of the ALDS, Hawkins entered the game at the beginning of the 14th inning, retiring the first two hitters for the Texas Rangers before allowing three straight singles.
 Two runners scored, and Hawkins took the loss in the 6–4 defeat.
 It was his only appearance of the series, but Toronto rallied from a 2–0 deficit to win the series in five games.
 He made two appearances in the ALCS but allowed five runs in one inning pitched as the Blue Jays were eliminated in five games by the Royals.

 Through the 2020 season, his 1,042 games pitched were the 10th highest in all-time MLB history.
 Bob Nightengale of USA Today voted for Hawkins in the 2021 Baseball Hall of Fame balloting.
 In an article addressing critics of the vote, Nightengale explained that he was so distraught when Hal McRae, a player he greatly admired, failed to get any votes, that he vowed to cast his ballot for anyone else he greatly admired again, even if their statistics did not seem Hall-of-Fame worthy.
 "Really, Hawkins epitomizes the character clause for the Baseball Writers' Association of America," Nightengale pointed out.
 The clause reads, “Voting shall be based upon the player’s record, playing ability, integrity, sportsmanship, character and contribution to the team(s) on which the player played.”
 Though Nightengale was unaware of it at the time, Hawkins garnered a second Hall of Fame vote from someone else, but this was not enough for him to be eligible for future ballots.

+Coaching career

+On November 7, 2025, the Minnesota Twins hired Hawkins to serve as the team's bullpen coach under new head coach Derek Shelton.